Alternatives to Scaling Shiny with RStudio Connect or Custom Architecture

 R language was created to make data analysis faster.
 It proved its power, and that’s why it is the tool of choice for many data scientists.
-However, faster analysis doesn’t mean better performance.
+However, a faster analysis doesn’t mean better performance.

 Data analysis in R is fast because of convenient syntax and the amazing amount of useful statistical packages, but the language execution time itself is slow.
 A detailed explanation of this is covered by Hadley Wickham in his article about R performance.
 There are also many benchmarks on what the speed of R is.

-Personally, I am excited by alternative implementations of the R language, which aim to improve performance.
+We are excited by alternative implementations of the R language, which aim to improve performance.
 One of them is Oracle FastR based on GraalVM, and another is JVM-based Renjin.
-Currently, they are still evolving, but I believe their time will come soon.
+Currently, they are still evolving, but we believe their time will come soon.

 Many people ask us what the effective options are for serving a Shiny app, especially for a large number of users.
 The industry-standard tools for enterprise Shiny deployment are RStudio products.
-These are what we recommend to our clients, as we believe them to be the best option.
-You can go either with RStudio Shiny Server Pro and it costs $11,950/year for 20 concurrent users or R Studio Connect for $14,995/year.
-Both of them are mature, powerful solutions, which we often recommend to our clients where R Studio Connect is our first choice due to easy setup and push-button deployment.
+We recommend these to our clients, as we believe them to be the best option.
+You can go either with RStudio Shiny Server Pro and which costs $11,950/year for 20 concurrent users or R Studio Connect for $14,995/year.
+Both of them are mature, powerful solutions, which we often recommend to our clients where R Studio Connect is our first choice due to its easy setup and push-button deployment.

 Before you make a decision on how to scale your app to multiple users, it is important to understand what your needs are: